ProjectRedTie/specification/README.md

 ## Current progress

 The project has just begun - this is the perfect time to join us.
+[We're on Discord](https://discord.gg/kUugFSS3bj).

 ## The Team